Local tribe protests Santa Clara County mining operation

 According to the project description submitted to the county, the quarry would not disturb any river ecosystems and would create up to 20 union jobs.
 Freeman also stated that the quarry would help the environment by reducing transportation distances of sand and gravel to the county, thereby cutting greenhouse gas emissions by two-thirds.
 Currently, most of the sand used in Silicon Valley construction projects is shipped from British Columbia.

 A coalition of environmental groups, including the Committee for Green Foothills and the Center for Biological Diversity, made an offer to buy the entire 6,500-acre property.
 The landowners refused to sell.

-“[The landowners] can certainly protect and preserve this land forever by selling it now for a fair market value,” Khalsa said.
+“[The landowners] can certainly protect and preserve this land forever by selling it now for a fair market value,” Khalsa added.

 “We believe that Creator [the Amah Mutsuns’ god] put us on this earth to take care of it, not to destroy it, not to dig it up and harm it,” Eleanor Castro, a member of the Amah Mutsun’s governing council, said in an interview with Harker Aquila.
 “Our goal is to try to keep it pristine and save Mother Earth for everyone.”

-Natasha agreed with the environmental groups and the Amah Mutsun that the quarry construction would harm the land.
+Natasha Yen, vice president of Harker’s Green Team, agreed with the environmental groups and the Amah Mutsun that the quarry construction would harm the land.